 - Near-incompressibility although some volume change may occur during deformation [7,52] these materials are often times regarded as incompressible since their bulk modulus is several orders of magnitude greater than their shear modulus [50].
-Because of this incompressibility is a valid assumption when modelling such materials. - Stress in these materials is caused by a change in entropy with deformation, due to the straightening of the aforementioned intertwined molecular chains, so these materials are referred to as entropic, whereas in metals the entropy does not change with deformation. - A piece of rubber first cools and then warms upon stretching, this is shown later in Sec.
+Due to this large difference incompressibility is considered as a valid assumption when modelling such materials. - Stress in these materials is caused by a change in entropy with deformation, due to the straightening of the aforementioned intertwined molecular chains, so these materials are referred to as entropic, whereas in metals the entropy does not change with deformation. - A piece of rubber first cools and then warms upon stretching, this is shown later in Sec.
 3.3 Fig. 3.3.
-Also, when a piece of stretched rubber is warmed it contracts and if it is cooled it extends, contrary to the usual intuitive behaviour of materials.
+Also, when a piece of stretched rubber is warmed it contracts and if it is cooled it extends, contrary to the usual behaviour of materials.